 Fig. 8 Microstructural features of the vein-like nitrides of the nitriding layer

-(4) Take correct and effective cooling measures to avoid excessive thermal stress on the surface.
+(4) Use appropriate and effective cooling measures to prevent excessive thermal stress on the surface.

-(6) Correct quenching and tempering heat treatment and surface treatment, especially to avoid over-nitriding.
+(6) Properly heat treat the die with quenching and tempering and perform proper surface treatment, avoiding over-nitriding.

-(7) Avoid EDM white layer residues and rough tool surfaces (e.g. deep tool marks).
+(7) Avoid residual EDM white layer and rough tool surfaces (such as deep tool marks).

 Thermal fatigue cracks (cracking)